NethermindEth/starknet-state-verifier/README.md

 # Resolve ENS names on l1 via starknet
 # Verify Starknet state/storage proofs in solidity.
 This projects implements the verification of state/storage proofs for starknet on L1.
-We have built our custom contract(StarknetVerifier.sol) which verifies the state/storage proofs exported by pathfinder_getproof API.
-This repo utilizes a third party library/contract to calculate pedersen hashes(mentioned below) but implements custom verification and CCIP logic to enable ENS name resolution.
+We have built our custom contract(SNStateProofVerifier.sol) which verifies the state/storage proofs exported by pathfinder_getproof API.
+This repo utilizes a third party library/contract to calculate pedersen hashes(mentioned below) but implements custom verification and CCIP logic to enable ENS name resolution. .
 Frontend (ccip-helper.nethermind.io) app demonstrates the proof verification and ens resolution via starknet.
 Full details of this request flow can be found in EIP 3668.

 ## Build and run UI Tool
 ```shell